Smorodov/Multitarget-tracker/README.md

 [![Multiple Faces tracking:](https://img.youtube.com/vi/j67CFwFtciU/0.jpg)](https://www.youtube.com/watch?v=j67CFwFtciU)

 #### Parameters
-1. Background substraction: built-in Vibe, SuBSENSE and LOBSTER or MOG, GMG and CNT from opencv_contrib
+1. Background substraction: built-in Vibe, SuBSENSE and LOBSTER; MOG2 from opencv; MOG, GMG and CNT from opencv_contrib
-2. Segmentation: contours.
+2. Foreground segmentation: contours
-3. Matching: Hungrian algorithm or algorithm based on weighted bipartite graphs.
+3. Matching: Hungrian algorithm or algorithm based on weighted bipartite graphs
-4. Tracking: Linear or Unscented Kalman filter for objects center or for object coordinates and size.
+4. Tracking: Linear or Unscented Kalman filter for objects center or for object coordinates and size
-5. Use or not local tracker (LK optical flow) for smooth trajectories.
+5. Use or not local tracker (LK optical flow) for smooth trajectories
-6. KCF tracking for lost objects and collision resolving
+6. KCF or MIL tracking for lost objects and collision resolving

 #### Build
 1. Download project sources